puppetlabs/puppetlabs-firewall/README.markdown

 * `stat_probability`: Set the probability from 0 to 1 for a packet to be randomly matched.
 It works only with `stat_mode => 'random'`.

 * `state`: Matches a packet based on its state in the firewall stateful inspection table.
 Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED', 'UNTRACKED'.
 Requires the `state_match` feature.
+Usage of this is considered to be deprecated and obsolete on SLES 11 SP4, as such it is advisable to use the `ctstate` parameter in it's place.

 * `string`: Set the pattern for string matching.
 Requires the `string_matching` feature.